paypal/AATT/README.md

     'priority': 'P1' or ['P1','P2','P3'], //expects either a string or an array; default is ['P1','P2','P3','P4'] 'element': driver.findElement(wd.tagName('iframe')), //default is entire page
-    'output': 'html' or 'json', //default is html, 'engine': 'htmlcs' or 'chrome', //default is htmlcs 'level': 'WCAG2AA' or 'WCAG2A' or  'WCAG2AAA' //option applies to htmlcs only and default to WCAG2AA }
+    'output': 'html' or 'json', //default is html, 'engine': 'axe', 'htmlcs' or 'chrome', //default is htmlcs 'level': 'WCAG2AA' or 'WCAG2A' or  'WCAG2AAA' //option applies to htmlcs only and default to WCAG2AA }
 ```